What Happens at a Utah Pretrial Conference Dustin March 31, 2026

 The judge may confirm trial dates, filing deadlines, courtroom logistics, and what each party must do next.

-This video fits here because it explains the core purpose of a pretrial conference and how the judge and attorneys use it to review case status and next steps before trial.
+This video explains the core purpose of a pretrial conference and how the judge and attorneys use it to review case status and next steps before trial.

 What the Court Often Wants to Know